TimothyByrd/ChaosHelper/README.md

 <a name="h07" />

 There are three things you must configure in settings.jsonc to use the tool:
-1. `account`: your Path of Exile account name.
+1. __`account`__: your Path of Exile account name.
-2. `poesessid`: the session Id for your currrent login to www.pathofexile.com.
+2. __`poesessid`__: the session Id for your currrent login to www.pathofexile.com.
-3. `sourceFilter`: the source filter that the ChoseHelper filter will be based on
+3. __`sourceFilter`__: the source filter that the ChoseHelper filter will be based on
 - See "About the generated filter" for more info.

+I suggest leaving `league`, `character`, `tabName`, `tabIndex` and `isQuadTab` at the defaults.
+This will cause to the tool to auto-determine the values, which is good when there are multiple leagues available.
+In particular, `tabIndex` is difficult, because the same tab can change from league to league and can depend on if there are Remove-only tabs visible.

+__`processName`__ defines the process name for the running game.
+The tool tries to auto-determine this, looking for clients in this order:
+- "PathOfExile"
+- "PathOfExileSteam"
+- "PathOfExileEGS"
+- "PathOfExile_KG"

+The tool simply finds the first matching process.
+To run two copies of Path of Exile while using the tool on one copy, run them using two different clients, and configure `processName` for the process you want the tool to go track.

+__`stashPageXYWH`__ ([ 0, 0, 0, 0 ]) specifies the rectangle in the PoE client window where the stash tab grid is.
+It usually auto-determines correctly, but may need to be specified for certain monitors.

+__`stashPageVerticalOffset`__ sets a number of pixels to vertically offset the stash rectangle.
+To set this, type a 'T' in the ChaosHelper console window to toggle the test pattern and check how well the test pattern aligns with the stash tab squares.
+If the pattern is a little too high, try increasing `stashPageVerticalOffset` (e.g. from 0 to 10) and typing 'R' to reload the configuation - or restart ChaosHelper.

+If you need to set a custom value, take a screenshot of your stash tab,then open the screen shot in a program like IrfanView.
+Make a select rectangle over the grid part of the tab, and determine the X,Y,Height,Width of the selection.
+You can test the values by typing 't' in the ChaosHelper console to execute the test pattern command.

 __`filter`__ ("ChaosHelper") is the name of the .filter file to create/update - just don't make it the same as `sourceFilter`.
 See "About the generated filter" for more info.